-The Umbrella Falls Loop near Mt Hood Meadows is an amazingly beautiful trail that not only offers views of not one, but two waterfalls, and also takes hikers across multiple runs of the ski area.
-During July and August, those ski runs are loaded with flowers.
+The Umbrella Falls Loop near Mt Hood Meadows is an amazingly beautiful trail that not only offers views of not one, but two waterfalls.
+It also takes hikers across multiple runs of the ski area and during July and August, those ski runs are loaded with flowers.
 The trip is much shorter than many of the trails that travel up the flanks of Oregon’s tallest mountain, but the rewards are just as plentiful.

 Umbrella Falls tumbles down a staircase of rock, dropping 59 feet in the process and is extremely beautiful and unique.
 There is a footbridge just below the falls, and climbing down to the water is fairly easy.
 There are some logs to chill on and eat a snack or lunch in a very relaxing setting.
 Enjoy yourself, but also prepare.
 Because there is more awesomeness to come.